PeteMichaud/sfml_demo/SideScroller/readme.md

 = To do

-*   Particle System improvements
-    *   change from array of structs to struct of arrays (for PU cache improvements)
 *   Gamestates
-    *   Make the game itself a gamestate
     *   Make all gamestates derive from an abstract base class
     *   get rid of that ghetto switch, replace it with a stack, so you can push and pop gamestates and just loop on the top one